eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow.md

 <details>
 <summary>:bulb:What about 'consent'?</summary>

 You may notice, that you where not asked about consent once more.
 Identity providers typically only asks this initially and then stores the consent.
-You can find this in KeyClock under `Users` and `Consent`.
+You can find this in KeyCloak under `Users` and `Consent`.
 </details>

 ### Single Sign On (SSO)